okukubrianokoth/Address-Book-/README.md

 - Add new contacts.
 - View all saved contacts.
 - Edit and update contact details.
-- Delete contacts with confirmation
+- Delete contacts with confirmation.
 - Search contacts by name, username, or email.
 - Sort contacts alphabetically (A–Z / Z–A)